Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Discussions

 \subsection{Study Limitations}

 The main limitation of this study is the small number of participants.
-Our current and future work aims to expand the scope of this experiment to a larger group of participants spanning multiple demographics and age groups.
-The effort is ongoing using the system we developed.
+Our ongoing work aims to expand the scope of this experiment to a larger group of participants spanning multiple diagnoses and age groups.
+An additional limitation is the short-term nature of our data collection.
+Multi-day data will be required to demonstrate an actual reduction in travel distance or the ability to differentiate between DMD and typical-developing groups in free-living conditions.